BenOrton1/django-comic-project/README.md

 Bootstrap - To easily get the foundations of the design in place.

-Flask - To interact with mongoDB and to handle routing on the site.
+django - To handle routing on the site and backend.

-MongoDB - The Database used to store the recipes.

 ## Testing